Garbage in, garbage out is shorthand for “incorrect or poor quality data will always produce faulty results.”

-The only viable development strategy is one of avoidance.
+The only viable development strategy is avoidance.

 Compromised in, compromised out is a modern shorthand for another class of application vulnerability for which there is no fix.